 The Group's interest rate risk arises from long-term borrowings.
 Borrowings issued at variable rates expose the Group to risk of cash flow fluctuation.
 Borrowings issued at fixed rates expose the Group to fair value changes.
-According to the set principles, the Group should keep the level of the fixed interest rate borrowings at least at the level of 50 % (2015: 50 %).

 The Group regularly analyses its interest rate exposure.
 Various scenarios are simulated taking into consideration refinancing, renewal of existing positions and alternative financing.
-Based on these scenarios the Group calculates the impact of a defined interest rate changes on the Consolidated Income Statement.
+Based on these scenarios, the Group calculates the impact of a defined interest rate changes on the Consolidated Income Statement.
 The scenarios are run only for liabilities that bear the most significant interest rates.

-At 31 December 2016, if interest rates on EUR-denominated borrowings had been 50 basis points higher/lower (at 31 December 2015: 50 basis points) with all other variables held constant, post-tax profit for the year ended 31 December 2016 would have been lower/higher by EUR 2 thousand (2015: EUR 5 thousand) mainly as a result of higher/lower interest expense on floating rate borrowings.
+At 31 December 2017, if interest rates on EUR-denominated borrowings had been 50 basis points higher/lower (at 31 December 2016: 50 basis points) with all other variables held constant, post-tax profit for the year ended 31 December 2017 would not change (2016: lower/higher by EUR 2 thousand) mainly as a result of higher/lower interest expense on floating rate borrowings.

-As at 31 December 2016 and 31 December 2015, all borrowings denominated in EUR are interestbearing with fixed and floating interest rates and are recorded at amortized costs.
+As at 31 December 2017 and 31 December 2016, all borrowings denominated in EUR are interestbearing with fixed and floating interest rates and are recorded at amortized costs.
 For more details see Note 16.